The 22 Best Things to Do in Seville

 - Lunch break

-- Visit a museum or 2 and/or opt for a cruise on the Guadalquivir
+- Visit 1 or 2 museums and/or opt for a yacht cruise on the Guadalquivir!

 - You will certainly want to go back to Plaza de España!